codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 * Customized
   In addition to the development lifecyle, consider all aspects of your organization's processes, deployment requirememnts.
   Create Environments based on various criteria, such as development stages, deployment regions, or specific project requirements.
 This flexibility ensures that each Environment is tailored to its intended purpose, whether it's a specialized testing environment or a broad production deployment.
-  For example, you can create

-  When creating Environments, define clear naming conventions and labels to easily identify and categorize each Environment based on its purpose, region, or development stage.
+* Number of Environments
+  There's no limit to the number of Environments you can create in Codefresh GitOps.
+Whether you're managing multiple development stages, testing environments, or production deployments, Environments can scale according to your project requirements.

+* Environments without applications
+  Codefresh allows

 * Seamless infrastructure integration
-  Adding new infrastructure or new applications is as simple as adding the required Kubernetes clusters and namespaces to the existing Environment's definition.
+  Adding new infrastructure or new applications is as simple as adding the required Kubernetes clusters and namespaces to the existing Environment's definition.   -->

 ## Create Environments